-The MA in Music and Cultural History is the only course in Ireland to focus on recent developments in musicology, which is increasingly embracing and absorbing methods and insights from other disciplines to provide new perspectives on music and its cultural role.
+Our MA in Music and Cultural History is the only course in Ireland to focus on recent developments in musicology, which is increasingly absorbing methods and insights from other disciplines to provide new perspectives on music and its cultural role.

-The course not only offers an introduction to some of this interdisciplinary research (topics in intertextuality, intermediality, gender, sexuality) but offers co-taught modules with courses in ethnomusicology and film studies.
+The course not only offers an introduction to some of this interdisciplinary research (topics in intertextuality, intermediality, gender, sexuality) and offers co-taught modules with courses in ethnomusicology and film studies.